Post-Capitalist-Labs/models/coop-fair-price/README.md

 - **Green Nodes**: Signify co-ops in equitable distribution, positioned closely around the market price `P_m`.
 - **Node Sizes**: Larger nodes represent more economically advantaged co-ops, determined by whether their equitable price exceeds a set threshold.

+**Note the difference between Red Nodes and Node Sizes:** While red nodes specifically identify co-ops that are economically advantaged within the simulation, the size of the nodes provides a visual scale of how advantaged or disadvantaged a co-op is relative to others in the model, offering a more nuanced view of the economic dynamics at play.

 ## Sliders

 - **Number of Co-ops (N)**: Adjusts the total number of cooperative agents in the simulation.